Am I the Odd One? Exploring (In)Congruencies in the Realism of Avatars and Virtual Others in Virtual Reality: Related Work

 \subsubsection{Co-Presence and the Impression of Interaction Possibilities}

 Co-presence describes the subjective experience of being in the company of others in a virtual environment, or in short, a sense of \enquote{being there together}~\citep{Schroeder2002}.
 We refer to it as a quale, denoting the sensation of being together in a (virtual) place~\citep{skarbezSurveyPresenceRelated2017}.
 As noted by \cite{kyrlitsiasSocialInteractionAgents2022}, co-presence (referred to as social presence by the authors) can enhance the realism and effectiveness of interactions between users and virtual humans.
-While the congruence between realism in appearance and behavior has been named of great importance for co-presence ~\citep{garauImpactAvatarRealism2003, bailensonIndependentInteractiveEffects2005}, early work provided mixed results about the significance of a realistic or anthropomorphic appearance of agents~\citep{bailensonEquilibriumTheoryRevisited2001, NowakAnthropomorphism}.
-In the work of \citep{latoschikEffectAvatarRealism2017}, the realism of avatars (abstract / realistic) in dyadic VR scenarios did not affect co-presence, though the authors reported slightly higher eeriness ratings for the realistic avatars potentially indicating an Uncanny Valley effect.
+One decisive feature influencing co-presence in virtual environments is the visual representation of others.
+While the congruence between realism in appearance and behavior has been named of great importance for co-presence ~\citep{garauImpactAvatarRealism2003, bailensonIndependentInteractiveEffects2005}, previous work provided mixed results about the significance of a realistic or anthropomorphic appearance of avatars and agents \mbox{\citep{ohSystematicReviewSocial2018}}.
+For example, in the work of \cite{latoschikEffectAvatarRealism2017}, the realism of avatars (abstract / realistic) in dyadic VR scenarios did not affect co-presence, though the authors reported slightly higher eeriness ratings for the realistic avatars potentially indicating an Uncanny Valley effect.
 In contrast, \cite{zibrekDonStandClose2017} found an impact of the rendering styles of animated agents on co-presence in two VR experiments.
 Interestingly, realistic virtual humans were preferred over stylized representations, while the rendering styles were rated comparable in unappealing and eeriness.
+Also, \mbox{\cite{volanteEffectsVirtualHuman2016}} indicated interactions with virtual patients of realistic rendering to increase emotional bonding and social presence compared to stylized ones.
+For multiple virtual others, \cite{latoschikNotAloneHere2019} indicated the impression of interaction possibilities~(IIP) and co-presence to be consistently higher for a mixed ambient crowd of abstract and realistic virtual participants' along with increased feelings of eeriness.
+The authors reason that potential incongruencies with participants' expectations may have caused them to focus more intensely on the surrounding agents when they were of mixed appearance.
+Lastly, the realism in shape and texture of the self-representation and its congruence with the appearance of an agent was not found to impact co-presence in the work of \cite{latoschikEffectAvatarRealism2017}.
+We did not find further indication for the (in)congruence in realism between the self-avatar and others to impact co-presence and IIP.
+In conclusion, we acknowledge that related work on co-presence, specifically investigating the effects of being co-located with multiple virtual humans of different styles in immersive VR, is limited and rather inconclusive.
+Therefore, we concur with the systematic review by \cite{ohSystematicReviewSocial2018}, which affirms mixed results regarding the impact of others' realism on co-presence.
+We propose an exploratory evaluation of how our manipulation affects co-presence and IIP. \looseness=-1